Cghlewis/crystal_site/content/blog/data_clean_01/index.markdown

 1. True raw data
     - This is the untouched raw file that comes directly from your data collection source.
     - If your data is collected on paper, this is the data that has been entered into a machine-readable format.
-    - In education research this data is typically not shared outside of the research team as it usually contains identifiable information and often needs further wrangling to be decipherable by a end user.
+    - In education research this data is typically not shared outside of the research team as it usually contains identifiable information and often needs further wrangling to be decipherable by an end user.
 2. The general clean study data
     - This is the data we will be discussing in this post
 3. Your analytic data